2023 Allen, Texas mall shooting: Shooting

 The shooting began on May 6, 2023, at 3:36 p.m.
 CDT.
-Wearing black tactical gear, the shooter exited a silver sedan and shot into a crowd outside the mall.
-The gunman shot 15 people within three or four minutes.
+Wearing black tactical gear, the shooter exited a silver sedan and shot into a crowd outside the mall, near the H&M store.
+After shooting people near H&M, the gunman moved to the right along the building, continuing to shoot, as a result shot 15 people within three or four minutes.
 Witnesses said the shooter appeared to be firing indiscriminately and fired dozens of shots.
 A store employee recounted that those running from the shooter alerted others of the shooting and helped shelter customers and employees in the backrooms of the store.
 A military veteran attempted to give CPR to at least three of the victims, and recounted that many victims were rushed to a hospital as they were unable to be triaged at the site due to the severity of the injuries.

 The Allen Police Department said that calls from the mall came in at 3:40 p.m., and tweeted at 4:22 p.m. that law enforcement was at the Allen Premium Outlets.
 Allen police chief Brian Harvey said that an officer who was at the mall on an unrelated call, after hearing gunshots, engaged and killed the shooter.
 Bodycam footage from the officer who shot the shooter was subsequently released.
 According to the autopsy report, the shooter was shot a total of 3 times, once in the head through the mouth, once in the arm, and once in the ear, with the mouth shot being immediately fatal.

 Three guns were found on the gunman's body; five more were recovered from his car.
 He had purchased all eight guns legally.
-He used an AR-15 style rifle during the shooting.
+He used a FN FN15 AR-15–style rifle during the shooting.
 Authorities have not disclosed the exact types of firearms found at the scene.